accordproject/techdocs/docs/accordproject-tooling.md

 ### VIM

 A simple VIM mode for Ergo can be found in the [ergo.vim](https://github.com/accordproject/ergo/tree/master/ergo.vim) directory in the Ergo source code on GitHub.

+> Those are not maintained as actively as the rest of the Accord Project.
+If you know emacs lisp or are a VIM user and would like to contribute, please contact us on the Accord Project Slack or directly through GitHub!

 ## Template Studio